aliozyurt/eurostar/README.md

 The following instructions require the use of a text editor with search and replace functionality.
 You will need to perform a search and replace on all files in the theme folder.
 If using NPM, the theme should be renamed before running `npm install`.
 You do not want to edit any files in the `node_modules` directory.

-1. Search and replace `genesis-starter` with your theme text domain.
+1. Search and replace `eurostar` with your theme text domain.
-2. Search and replace `starter_` with your theme function prefix.
+2. Search and replace `eurostar_` with your theme function prefix.
-3. Search and replace `Genesis Starter` with your theme name.
+3. Search and replace `Eurostar Theme` with your theme name.

 ## Customization